 Definition of Allergic Contact Dermatitis

-Allergic contact dermatitis (ACD) is a cutaneous immune reaction against nontoxic allergen(s) that come in contact with the skin.
+Allergic contact dermatitis (ACD) is a cutaneous immune reaction against the nontoxic allergen(s) that come in contact with the skin.
 The basic remedy for this condition is to remove or avoid the allergen.
 However, detection of the disease, avoidance of the allergen and the treatment may prove to be difficult.
 Subsequently, patients may be affected for years, thus posing a grave socioeconomic problem.

 Allergic and irritant contact dermatitis shares many similar clinical features, even though the latter is more common; moreover, it is not caused by an immune reaction to well-defined allergens.
 These two entities constitute more than 90 % of occupational skin disorders.

 Epidemiology of Allergic Contact Dermatitis

 Contact dermatitis consultations account for 4—7 % of all dermatology consultations.
-The tendency to develop this condition is slightly declining, and this may have some implication on the increase in atopic dermatitis by contrast.
+The tendency to develop this condition is slightly declining, and this may have some implication for the increase in atopic dermatitis by contrast.

 In teenagers and adults, the point prevalence of contact sensitivity is 15.2 % and 18.6 % respectively.
 The higher rate in adults may be due to the cumulative opportunities of sensitization.
 The prevalence of isolated ACD is difficult to ascertain because it usually co-exists with irritant contact dermatitis.
 Occupational contact dermatitis had a 12-month prevalence of 1700 per 100,000 per the National Health Interview Survey.
 The industries with the highest rates of contact dermatitis are natural resources and mining, manufacturing, and health services.